pierrce/unity-toolkits/README.md

 ### Disclaimer
 This readme will get better as time goes on.
 Thank you for your patience.

+## Installation

+- Click either clone this into your Unity project through [git](https://git-scm.com/downloads), or install it manually by clicking: Clone or download -> Download Zip -> Extract Folder -> Place Folder Anywhere in your Unity Project

 ## Functionality

 ### Avatar Toolkit